SequentSoft/ThreadFlow/docs/guide/master/pages/attributes.md

 # Attributes

 Pages can have attributes.
 Attributes are used to store data that is needed to process the user's input.

-It can be stored inside the page class as a property or passed as a parameter to the `next` method.
+It can be stored inside the page class as a property or passed to the next page as constructor arguments.

 ## Define attributes